SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-09-28-windows-8-corrupt-packages.markdown

 # Trials and Store tribulations

-Now, if this situation occurs while you app is going through certification for the Windows Store, understand that the testers are NOT going to do the above, in their eyes if it happens, it is a failure.&nbsp; Regardless if you app works fine regardless there is no middle ground, no help and worse of all (at the time of writing) they do not recognise it.
+Now, if this situation occurs while you app is going through certification for the Windows Store, understand that the testers are NOT going to do the above, in their eyes if it happens, it is a failure.
+Regardless if you app works fine regardless there is no middle ground, no help and worse of all (at the time of writing) they do not recognise it.

 What you will get back from the store certification process is any number of the following certification failures: